passy/glashammer-rdrei/docs/source/bundle_auth.rst

 Password Checking
 -----------------

-Password chacking is a service that should be provided by connecting the 'password-check' event. (see the :ref:`events` documentation for how this works).
+Password checking is a service that should be provided by connecting the 'password-check' event. (see the :ref:`events` documentation for how this works).
 The password check event passes a username and password (as a credential) to all callables connected to the event.

-A True return from any of theevent handlers will indicate that the credentials were correct, and that the user should be logged in.
+A True return from any of the event handlers will indicate that the credentials were correct, and that the user should be logged in.

 The bundle has a reference implementation for doing this in a view, but can very